Crqbu/Sentiment-Market-Anomaly/Sentiment-Market-Anomaly/README.md

 ## **Project Overview**
 ### **Objective**
-The goal of this project is to develop an anomaly detection model that leverages sentiment signals and high-frequency market data to identify and predict sudden market shifts (e.g., flash crashes).
+The goal of this project is to develop an anomaly detection model that leverages sentiment signals and high-frequency market data to identify and predict sudden market shifts.

 ### **Key Features**
 1. **Sentiment Analysis Pipeline**:
    - Utilize pre-trained NLP models (e.g., FinBERT) for sentiment classification of textual data.
-   - Analyze the impact of sentiment shifts on financial markets over time.
+      - In order to classify the sentiments into subjective/objective, positive/negative??
+      - Sentiment scores over **consistent time intervals: 15 seconds, 30 seconds, 1 minute, 5 minute and 15           minute intervals**
+   - We are going to compute the **log returns**
+   - Then we are going to compute the **correlation levels between sentiment scores between log returns for different lags**:
+         - Combine minute-level or tick-level market data with real-time sentiment signals by addressing                      **asynchronous timestamps**
+   **Algorithm**: if the absolute value of the correlation is larger than 0.75, we expect the volatility levels to be high and persistent

 2. **High-Frequency Data Integration**:
-   - Combine minute-level or tick-level market data with real-time sentiment signals.
-   - Address asynchronous timestamps and lagged relationships between data sources.

 3. **Predictive Analysis**:
    - Correlate sentiment trends with market anomalies.